-Board and Card Games
+Board and Card Games for Younger Kids

 Name That Animal

-- Try making up an original ball game like throwing a Nerf football through a basketball hoop.
+- Original games - Try making up an original ball game like throwing a Nerf football through a basketball hoop.
 The first to ten wins.

-- You can play balloon badminton with a plastic racket.
+- Badminton - You can play balloon badminton with a plastic racket.
 If it hits the ground on your side, the other team gets points.

 Balance Beam Game

-Don't have the board game, make your own with some construction paper and painter's tape.
+Don't have the board game?
+Make your own with some construction paper and painter's tape.
 Each person gets to take turns calling out a body part and color.

 Clue Hide and Seek

 On a large area of the floor, put down a word.
-Kids will then use their tiles to build off your word, like scrabble.
+Kids will then use their tiles to build off your word, like Scrabble.
 They can also help you to make the tiles.

 Start with A and alternate until you run out of words that begin with A. The person that can't think of another A word loses.
-Do this all the way to Z. The bigger the word the better.
+Do this all the way to Z. The bigger the word, the better.

 Make up ridiculous tongue twisters and have the kids try them.
 The first one to fail to say the sentence loses.